 Getting the lab up and running turned out to be a difficult proposition.
 It took a full year and a half before it opened its doors.
 During that time, I spent many evenings at Information International Incorporated, aka Triple-I, in Culver City, where Gary Demos and John Whitney Jr. had set up the first digital film studio.
 I chained myself to a keyboard there and started roughing in my first virtual characters on a DEC 10 mainframe the size of a large room.

-When the JPL graphics Lab finally became operational around the middle of 1977, Bob hired Jim Blinn, a brilliant computer scientist who wrote most of the lab’s imaging software from scratch.
+When the JPL graphics Lab finally became operational around the middle of 1977, Bob hired Jim Blinn, a brilliant computer scientist who wrote most of the lab’s imaging software.

 Aku is the first image I created at JPL.
 When Bob saw it, he commissioned me to make a print of it, which he framed and hung in the entrance to his home.
 That meant a lot to me, because at that time most people, especially in the art world, thought the idea of making art with computers was laughable.